Loopring/trusted_setup/participants.md

 ```
 Done!
 Thank you for contributing as participant 4!
-Your contribution has sha256 hash 0xe9fe32323ec5192ec8c3491e883b7fec036a7b211491cd5fc3c06558b6bb0ea8
+Your contribution has SHA256 hash 0xe9fe32323ec5192ec8c3491e883b7fec036a7b211491cd5fc3c06558b6bb0ea8
 Please upload 'loopring_mpc_0004.zip'.
 Also please fill out 'attestation.txt' and sign it by running 'python3 sign_attestation.py' and send us 'signed_attestation.txt'.
 ```
 ### Step#4

-Document the process you used and add it to `attestation.txt` (DO NOT CREATE THIS FILE, this file will have been auto-generated and will already contain important data!), following the template here: [./attestation_template.md](./attestation_template.md)
+Document the process you used using the template available in `attestation.txt` (DO NOT CREATE THIS FILE, this file will have been auto-generated and will already contain important data!).

 Sign it with your keybase GPG key by running